Appraisal Literacy: Top Ten Tips

 1 – Understand fundamental appraising ethics.

-The fee charged for an appraisal must never be a percentage of the appraised value; the appraisal must be researched and prepared at arm’s length from the donor and the institution; the appraiser must not have a present interest in the property being appraised and should declare any past interest; and any information discovered in the appraisal research and data collection is confidential.
+The fee charged for an appraisal must never be a percentage of the appraised value; the appraisal must be researched and prepared at arm’s length from the donor and the institution; the appraiser must not have a present interest in the property being appraised and should declare any past interest; and any information discovered in the appraisal research and data collection is confidential.2 – Be clear on what it’s worth.

 “The highest price, expressed in terms of money, that a property would bring, in an open and unrestricted market, between a willing buyer and a willing seller who are both knowledgeable, informed, and prudent, and who are acting independently of each other” (fair market value definition endorsed by the Canadian Cultural Property Export Review Board and the Canada Revenue Agency).
 Determining this worth involves research on auction and gallery sales records, artist’s studio records, exhibition history and the quality of provenance.
 The “highest price” does not mean the highest price ever paid for an item; it means the highest price consistently achieved in the most relevant market; outliers are not acceptable fair market values.
 Asking prices easily available online are irrelevant to the determination of fair market value because they are “asking” prices (hopeful), not prices “realized” (factual results).
 Prices realized at a charity auction are not evidence of fair market value because buyers may be motivated to support the charity by bidding well above the actual fair market value.
-Insurance appraisals are not fair market value because they represent replacement cost which is often higher than fair market value.
+Insurance appraisals are not fair market value because they represent replacement cost which is often higher than fair market value.3 – Appreciate the client – appraiser relationship and ask questions.

 The client determines the requirements and objectives of the appraisal project.
 After discussing the project with you the appraiser should be clear about the kind of appraisal that is in your best interest.